jacobmarks/text-to-image/README.md

 fiftyone plugins download https://github.com/jacobmarks/ai-art-gallery
 ```

-If you want to use Replicate models (Stable Diffusion and VQGAN-CLIP), you will
+If you want to use Replicate models, you will
 need to `pip install replicate` and set the environment variable
 `REPLICATE_API_TOKEN` with your API token.